(PLEASE SEE ‘ABOUT US’ PAGE FOR DETAILS ABOUT OUR INDOOR AND OUTDOOR SPACES)

 *Song & Rhyme Time *All About Me *Jolly Phonics *Show & Tell

-*Story Sacks *Educational Visits *Bear Hunt *Gardening club *Trip to the library
+*Story Sacks *Educational Visits *Bear Hunt *Gardening club *Trips out

 *World Book Day *Role Play *Imaginative Play *Mobberley Rose Queen *Sports Day *Library Friday